The Quireboys: 2001–2021: Reformation and subsequent albums

-2022–present: Spike's departure and ongoing dispute
+2022–2024

-In March 2022, the Quireboys announced that they had released lead vocalist Spike from the band.
+In March 2022, the Griffin led version announced that they had released lead vocalist Spike from their version of the band.
 This sparked a mixed reaction from fans, leading two venues to cancel their upcoming Quireboys dates.
-However, the band continue to tour with Guy Griffin as lead vocalist.
-In 2023, they will complete tours of Germany and the UK, and will perform at Hellfest in Clisson, France.
+However, the Griffin version continued to tour with Guy Griffin as lead vocalist.
+In 2023, they completed tours of Germany and the UK, and performed at Hellfest in Clisson, France.

-Spike's departure sparked an ongoing dispute about legal ownership of the Quireboys name.
+The split sparked a dispute about legal ownership of the Quireboys name.

 In May 2022, Spike announced that he was reuniting with original members Guy Bailey and Nigel Mogg to write and record new music using the Quireboys name.
-He later announced an upcoming concert in London featuring ex-Quireboys members Chris Johnstone and Rudy Richman, due to take place in December 2022.
+He later announced an upcoming concert in London featuring Quireboys members Chris Johnstone and Rudy Richman, due to take place in December 2022.
 On 9 December 2022, they released a two-track single "Merry Christmas and a Happy New Year" in support of Care After Combat, a charity for British combat veterans.

-On 7 December 2022, the remaining band members released a live album recorded at O2 Forum Kentish Town in September 2022.
-Their first album without Spike, titled The Band Rolls On..., is expected for release in December.
-The lead single "Lie to Me" was released on 5 December.
+On 7 December 2022, the Griffin led band released a live album recorded at O2 Forum Kentish Town in September 2022.
+The Griffin led band announced they were intending to release an album, titled The Band Rolls On..., was announced in July 2022, with a release date later confirmed for September 2023.
+The lead single "Lie to Me" was released on 5 December 2022.
+A second single, "Medicine", featuring Josh Todd and Stevie D. from Buckcherry, was released on 14 July 2023.
+The band announced a British tour to mark the 10th anniversary of Beautiful Curse between April and September 2023, supported by Blackballed.

+On 6 April 2023, guitarist Guy Bailey died.
+In an announcement, Spike revealed that he and Bailey had written songs for a new Quireboys album featuring bandmates Chris Johnstone, Nigel Mogg and Rudy Richman.
+The album, titled Wardour Street, will be released in late 2024.
+The lead single, "Jeeze Louise", was released on 31 October 2023.
+The album release will coincide with a UK tour in May 2024, with guitarist Luke Morley from Thunder performing in place of Guy Bailey.

+On 2 September 2024, the dispute ended when Griffin's lineup announced that they had adopted a new band name, Black Eyed Sons, and retitled their upcoming album to Cowboys in Pinstriped Suits, due for release on 28 January 2025.

+Wardour Street

+The Quireboys toured in November 2024 in support of Wardour Street.
+The album was launched with a show in honour of Spike's mother in September 2024.